foss-xtensa/FreeRTOS-Kernel-Partner-Supported-Ports/Cadence/Xtensa/readme_xtensa.txt

 Important information regarding Xtensa SMP support:

+- Core configuration requirements for FreeRTOS SMP:

+  1. 1+ dataram (per-core), 400 bytes minimum (see below)
+  2. MPU hardware (for coherence)
-- SMP requirements: 1+ dataram (per-core), MPU (for coherence), 1 set of inter-processor interrupts (IPIs) mapped to core interrupts <= EXCM_LEVEL.
+  3. 1 set of inter-processor interrupts (IPIs) <= EXCM_LEVEL
-  Only coherent LX8 multicore configurations are supported at this time.
+  4. Only coherent LX8 multicore configurations are supported at this time;
+     as such, the exclusive access option is subsequently required
+  5. Unrelated to SMP, 1 timer per core <= EXCM_LEVEL and
+     1 software interrupt per core <= EXCM_LEVEL are required
+  6. Xtensa C library (xclib) software support is required;
+     newlib is not currently supported for SMP builds

 - SMP support requires Xtensa toolchain version RJ-2025.5 or newer.